yang-zhang/yang-zhang.github.io/how_to_run_dev.md

-## How to debug source code of installed python packages (e.g. scikit-learn)
+## How to debug source code of installed Python packages (e.g. scikit-learn)

 Problem: I want to debug/step through scikit-learn code.
 But scikit-learn is already installed by conda:
 ```python